eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 for SuperWord to vectorize the loop.
 We then make a copy of this vectorized loop, and call it the "vectorized drain loop".
 We further super-unroll the main-loop, so that the CPU pipeline can be more saturated.
-A general execution of the loop spends a few iterations in the pre-loop, to reach alignment, then performs many iterations in the main-loop.
-Since the stride in the main-loop is now quite large, there are still many iterations left at afterwards.
-We execute as many as possible in the "vectorized drain loop", and the rest is executed by the post-loop.
+A general execution of the loop spends a few iterations in the pre-loop (e.g. 3x), to reach alignment, then performs many iterations in the main-loop (e.g. 1000x with stride 64).
+Since the stride in the main-loop is now quite large (64, because 8x unroll/vectorized, and again 8x super-unrolled), there are still many iterations left at afterwards (eg. 63).
+We execute as many as possible in the "vectorized drain loop" (e.g. 7x with stride 8), and the rest is executed by the post-loop (e.g. 7x).

 There used to be a post-loop vectorizer, but it was badly broken and is currently being re-designed.
 The idea is to use masked instructions to be able to execute all the post-loop iterations at once.

 ![image](https://github.com/eme64/blog/assets/32593061/c66a9614-e650-4206-8210-bfbf91eb0a5a)

 **Current SuperWord Implementation: the Limitations**